nodejs/node/doc/contributing/maintaining-types-for-nodejs.md

 The number of people using TypeScript with Node.js is significant enough that providing a good developer experience is important.
-While TypeScript is identified specifically, a secondary goal is that what we provide to improve development experience with TypeScrtipt would apply to other type systems as well.
+While TypeScript is identified specifically, a secondary goal is that what we provide to improve development experience with TypeScript would apply to other type systems as well.

 We have agreed that the approach will `NOT` include bundling TypeScript